intelligogroup/object-to-schema-mapper/README.md

   }
 }
 ```
-If there is only the need to extract the addresses array, WITHOUT changing the nested value names, the configuration will look like:
+If there is only the need to extract the addresses array, without changing the key names in the array, the configuration will look like:
 ```
 {
   "source": "person.addresses",